Code-Wes/Code_Wes_Introduction/README.md

 - [helpfulLinks.md](./helpfulLinks.md): A few helpful links.
 This will be periodically updated, and is in no way comprehensive.

 ## Email Listserv

 We have an email listserv!
-Contact dgoldelman@wesleyan.edu to be added.
+Contact code.wesleyan@gmail.com to be added.